Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Introduction

 \subsection{The main results}

-In this paper we show for algebraic Hecke characters $\chi$ of arbitrary finite extension $L$ of an arbitrary CM field $K$ the integrality of the (regularized) $L$-values $L(\chi,0)$ divided by some periods and construct a $p$-adic $L$-function interpolating these values in the ordinary case.
-This generalizes the results of Katz \cite{Katz-CM} from CM fields to arbitrary totally complex fields.
-Our first main result can be formulated in the case of a non-trivial conductor as follows (see \ref{thm:special-values} for the case of a trivial conductor):
+In this paper we show for critical algebraic Hecke characters $\chi$ of an arbitrary finite extension $L$ of an arbitrary CM field $K$ the integrality of the (regularized) $L$-values $L(\chi,0)$ divided by some periods and construct a $p$-adic $L$-function interpolating these values in the ordinary case.
+This generalizes the results of Shimura \cite{Shimura} and Katz \cite{Katz-CM} from CM fields to arbitrary totally complex fields.

+For the purpose of this introduction we give a slightly weaker statement of our first main result as follows:

-\begin{theorem*}[Integrality of critical values, see \ref{thm:special-values}] Let $\chi$ be an algebraic Hecke character of $L$ of conductor $\frf$ and of critical infinity type $\beta-\alpha$ with respect to some CM type $\Sigma$ of $L$ (see Section \ref{section:cm-types}).
-Let $\frc$ be an integral ideal in $L$ coprime to $\frf$.
-Then if $\frf\neq \sO_L$ there exists a number field $k$ such that
+\begin{theorem*}[Integrality of critical values, see Theorem \ref{thm:special-values}] Let $\chi$ be a critical algebraic Hecke character of $L$ (see Section \ref{section:cm-types}).
+Let $L(\chi,0)$ be the value of its $L$-function at $0$ and $\frc$ be an integral ideal in $L$ coprime to $\frf$.
+Then there is a number field $k$ with ring of integers $\sO_k$ such that

+where $\Omega^{\chi}$ is an explicit product of powers of $2\pi i$ and certain periods of abelian varieties with CM by $L$ over $\sO_k[\frac{1}{\frf N(\frc)d_L}]$ attached to $\chi$. \end{theorem*} Our main theorem is more precise about the periods, the ring $\sO_k$ and we have a similar result for the trivial conductor $\frf=\sO_L$ for which we refer to Theorem \ref{thm:special-values}.

-where $\sO_k$ are the integers of $k$, $d_L$ the discriminant of $L$, $\sO_k[\frac{1}{d_L\frf\norm(\frc)}]$ means that one removed all primes dividing $d_L\frf\norm(\frc)$, and $\Omega$, $\Omega^{\vee}$ are carefully chosen periods of an abelian variety $\cA/k$ and its dual. \end{theorem*} We would like to point out, that our approach is different from Katz even in the case of a CM field $L=K$.
+We would like to point out that our approach to this theorem is different from that of Katz even in the case of a CM field $L=K$.
 Furthermore, we get all critical values of the $L$-functions at the same time whereas Katz has to use the functional equation.

-The above result was anticipated by Katz in the introduction of \cite{Katz-CM}.
-For Hecke characters of certain extensions of imaginary quadratic fields, already Colmez has shown rationality statements for $L(\chi,0)$ \cite{Colmez-algebraic}.

-We understand that Bergeron-Charollois-Garcia can also prove the integrality of these $L$-values with a completely different method, by reducing to the results of Katz, but also relying on equivariant cohomology classes (personal communication, see also \cite{BCG} for indications in the case of quadratic imaginary fields).

-From the above theorem one easily gets (we thank Blasius for pointing this out): \begin{corollary*}[Weak Deligne conjecture, see \ref{cor:deligne-conjecture}] Let $\chi:\cI(\frf)\to \C^{\times}$ be as before a critical Hecke character of type $\beta-\alpha$.
-Then

-where ${c^{+}_\tau R_{L/\Q}M(\chi)}$ is the period of the motive $R_{L/\Q}M(\chi)$ defined by Deligne. \end{corollary*} It is a natural question to try to prove the full Deligne conjecture on critical values of Hecke $L$-functions starting from the above theorem and relying on the period relations shown by Blasius \cite{Blasius}.
-Indeed, the functoriality of our construction makes it very easy to study the Galois action on the critical values.
-More difficult is to get the exact comparison of the periods occurring here and the ones used by Deligne in his conjecture.
-We hope to treat this in a future paper.